zira-dev/zira/README.md

 ```

 ### Get data

-This API allows to request readings data for multiple devices.
+This API allows to request readings data for multiple data-sources.
 Data is presented as an Array of objects.

 ```
 GET /zira-public/reading?meterIds=<METER_ID>,<METER_ID>&endTime=<END_TIME>&startTime=<START_TIME> HTTP/1.1